+Making a payment is a crucial touchpoint in any customer journey.
+While payments may seem simple from the outside, several complex components work behind the scenes to complete a transaction.
 If you are unfamiliar with payment processing, the terminology and components can be overwhelming.
-We’re shining a light on how payment gateways work and what you’ll need to know if you’re looking to make your checkout experience better.
+Today we’re shining a light on how payment gateways work and what you’ll need to consider if you’re looking to make your checkout experience better.

 If you’ve ever made a payment online or via your mobile device, you’ve used a payment gateway.
 Payment gateways (Stripe and Authornize.net, for example) play an integral role in facilitating and protecting transactions.
 They are the bridge between your business and your customers.
 Similar to a cash register— only an online version, a payment gateway captures a customer’s payment information (for instance, their credit card information) and transmits that data to the payment processor.